 Three types of commercial shrimp feed with different compositions were used during the experiment (Table 1).
 Phase 1: feed used from stocking until 10 days of culture.
-Phase 2: feed used after phase 1 until the shrimp attained a mass of 3g.
-Phase 3 (grow-out feed): used from the moment that the shrimps attained 3g until the harvest.
+Phase 2: feed used after phase 1 until the shrimp attained a weight of 3 g.
+Phase 3 (grow-out feed): used from the moment that the shrimps attained 3 g until the harvest.
 During the experiment, the shrimps were fed three times daily, with two offerings in the morning and one in the afternoon.
 Shrimps, sediment and water samples were collected every 15 days to monitor shrimp growth for the feed management and to assess the physical and chemical parameters of the cultivation.

-Table 1.
-Characterization of the commercial feed used in the cultivation. (at the end of the manuscript) 2.3.
-Particulate matter collection: Four sample collections were carried out in the M1 and M2 treatments, and three sample collections for the M3 because of the shorter cultivation time in grow-out ponds.
+2.3.
+Particulate matter collection

+Four sample collections were carried out in the M1 and M2 treatments, and three sample collections for the M3 because of the shorter cultivation time in grow-out ponds.
 Samples were collected at 30 days of cultivation and every 15 days thereafter throughout the experimental period, from September to November of 2016.
-The particulate matter that settled at the pond bottoms was sampled by placing tripton collectors in the ponds at a depth of approximately 1.5 meters for 24 hours.
+The particulate matter that settled at the pond bottoms was sampled by placing tripton collectors in the ponds at a depth of approximately 1.5 m for 24 h.
 The tripton collectors were filled with distilled water before being submersed to avoid the deposition of solid material before the start of the sampling period.
 Samples of sedimentation were taken from the interior of the tripton collectors.
-To determine sedimentation rates, 150 mL water samples were obtained from the sedimentation chambers immediately after removing from the ponds and were filtered using filters (quantitative filter -nominal retention: 20-25 microns) that were previously dried and weighed (P1).
-The filters with particulate material were then dried in an incubator at 60°C for 24 hours, cooled and weighed (P_2) .
-The differences in the masses between P_1 and P_2 provided the mass (in grams) of the total suspended materials.
-The concentration of the total suspended solids (TSS) was expressed in mg.L-1 and was determined by the formula:
+To determine sedimentation rates, 150 mL water samples were obtained from the sedimentation chambers immediately after removing from the ponds and were filtered using filters (quantitative filter - nominal retention: 20-25 μm) that were previously dried and weighed (P1).
+The filters with particulate material were then dried in an incubator at 60 °C for 24 h, cooled and weighed (P2).
+The differences in the weight between P_1 and P_2 provided the weight (in grams) of the total suspended materials.
+The concentration of the total suspended solids (TSS) was expressed in $mg.L^{-1}$ and was determined by the formula: